platformsh/legacy-cli/README.md

 * `PLATFORMSH_CLI_UPDATES_CHECK`: set to 0 to disable the automatic updates check
 * `CLICOLOR_FORCE`: set to 1 or 0 to force colorized output on or off, respectively
 * `http_proxy` or `https_proxy`: specify a proxy for connecting to Platform.sh

+## Known issues

+### Caching

+The CLI caches details of your projects and their environments, and some other information.
+These caches could become out-of-date.
+You can clear caches with the command `platform clear-cache` (or `platform cc` for short).

 ## Contributing